SEXUAL ACTING-OUT AS RESPONSE TO CHILDHOOD TRAUMA

 - “I am willing to know what happened to me.”

 We may invite a client to imagine the child she once was, to enter into dialogue with that child and to listen to that child.
-We encourage our clients to have compassion for that little boy or little girl, to treat that child with loving kindness rather than with contemptuous disdain for the child’s weakness and vulnerability, and to know the cause of that contempt.
+We encourage our clients to value compassion differently for that little boy or little girl, to treat that child with loving kindness rather than with contemptuous disdain for the child’s weakness and vulnerability, and to know the cause of that contempt.
 These are techniques to support clients in developing awareness of their histories and their full selves.
 We encourage clients to go to these vulnerable places and truths within themselves.
 We do not know in advance what will emerge.
 Nor do we deign to tell clients what did happen to them or how they should feel.
-The process of discovery moves sometimes quickly, sometimes slowly.
+The process of discovery sometimes moves quickly, sometimes slowly.
 Each recovering person has her own process which unfolds over time as she is ready to deal with the repressed material behind the acting-out.
 That material should not be forced to the fore.
 We see ourselves as respectful facilitators and witnesses on this journey of recovery.

 Every time the truth is experienced and acknowledged, that truth can be consciously integrated into the self.
 It no longer needs to be expressed symbolically through acting out.
 With each discovery of formerly repressed material, the compulsion to act-out is diminished.
 The traumatic wounds of childhood no longer need to be denied and kept at bay – they can come to awareness where they can be treated with kindness and wisdom.
 The causes of that wounding can be known, and the person can experience all of his feelings about those injuries.
-He can grieve about what he once endured, and he can be freed from the compulsion to re-enact what happened to him, a re-enactment which inflicts serious damage on him and sometimes others.
+He can grieve about what he once endured, and he can be unfettered from the compulsion to re-enact what happened to him, a re-enactment which inflicts serious damage on him and sometimes others.